 A study of major Christian doctrinal developments in their historical contexts, from the New Testament era through the Patristics.
+Prerequisites: 200-level theology course or consent of instructor.
 Offered every other year.

 TH 342 History of Christian Thought: Middle 3 Cr Ages through the Reformation